rgilks/github-org-metrics/README.md

 ## Installing Python

-If you are on macos install homebrew is it's not already installed
+If you are on macos install homebrew if it's not already installed

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-Install python3.8
+Install python

 ```
-brew install python@3.8
+brew install python
 ```

-Install pip
+If you install python with homebrew then there's no need to install pip separately.
+However if you have a non-homebrew python installation then install pip with:
 ```
-python3.8 -m pip install --upgrade pip
+python3 -m pip install --upgrade pip
 ```

 ## Installation and Setup